apiacademy/ansible-consul-demo/README.md

 ## Quickstart

-To make sure your SSH/AWS setup is functional, create `ssh` folder in the ansible-consul-demo checkout

 To make sure your ssh and hosts setup is correct and you can login to all required servers: